In Wales, there are still restrictions due to the coronavirus and it is important to stay up to date with the most recent guidance.

 This guidance document is designed to provide specific guidance for landlords and managing agents in the private rented sector across Wales.

-Alongside adhering to the most current public health guidance, it is important to consider contingency plans for supporting your tenants.
+Alongside adhering to the most current public health guidance, it is important to continue to give consideration to how you support your tenants.

 If you yourself have to self-isolate, then you will need to ensure that tenants are made aware of alternative arrangements to get in contact with you through email, telephone or by text message or, where this isn’t possible, through a family or friend.

 Many of your tenants may have received a vaccination, however, we would recommend that you continue to keep in contact with your tenants to keep up to date with their situation, in case they are affected or self-isolating.

 If a tenant requires hospitalisation for COVID-19, the property should be thoroughly cleaned in line with current guidance.